jfrog/jfrog-azure-devops-extension/overview.md

 ![BuildInfo](images/marketplace/build-promotion.png)

 ## Access the Build-Info
-You can access the build-info from the Build Results in VSTS, if your build pipeline has published the build-info to Artifactory.
+You can access the build-info from the Build Results in Azure DevOps, if your build pipeline has published the build-info to Artifactory.

 ![BuildInfo](images/marketplace/build-info.png)
 ![BuildInfo](images/marketplace/build-info-in-artifactory.png)